Cap-and-Invest Program compliance

 To maintain compliance with the program, an entity must first register in the Compliance Instrument Tracking System Service (CITSS).
 After obtaining compliance instruments (allowances or offset credits) through the methods described above, an entity must then move a sufficient number of instruments into their compliance account to cover their compliance obligation.
 This transfer must occur prior to each compliance deadline.

-See the CITSS compliance instrument transfer guide for more info.
+See the CITSS compliance instrument transfer guide and the CITSS Compliance Management Guide for more information.

 When are compliance deadlines?